troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 reduce overhead.
 On my test system, it reduced the run time from 134 seconds to 14 seconds.

-To check that redis caching is occurring, you can use "redis-cli stat" to monitor keys/memory usage of the redis server.
+To check that redis caching is occurring, you can use "redis-cli --stat" to monitor keys/memory usage of the redis server.
 The server must have enough space to hold the cached data (maxmemory setting in the redis server's redis.conf).